0volt/0volt.github.io/_posts/2016-12-28-square-one.md

 different experiences.
 We are what we are because of our experiences.

 I believe that, since this is my first post, I should explain the title of the blog!
-Well, as I was to write here anything I want without caring about the repercussions or being judged it I am wrong.
-I know that everyone is entitled to the consequences of one's actions, but these are the thoughts that would never have left my mind.
-Let these words wander about the vast expanses of the internet then get destroyed with time.
+Well, I am planing to write here anything I want without caring about the repercussions or being judged that I am wrong.
+I know that everyone is entitled to the consequences of one's actions, but these are the thoughts that would have never left my mind otherwise.
+Let these words wander about the vast expanses of the internet rather then get destroyed with time.
 I believe (maybe just like everyone) these thoughts are too precious to get destroyed.

 With this I bid thee goodbye with, what RMS had one said to me, "Happy Hacking!"